 The structure of the paper is as follows.
 First, I provide an overview of the BRI corridors traversing Russia, Central Asia, and the South Caucasus.
 Then, I provide estimates of the container freight flows (since trans-Eurasian transit is primarily a 'container story').
 There will be three time dimensions to these estimates-the current situation, the short-term growth until 2020, and the long-term projections.
 Here I rely on the extensive work made by the EDB Center for Integration Studies under my supervision.
 A discussion on Russia's view and Russian national interests regarding the BRI follows.
-Further, along the way, I argue that the Belt and Road is virtually an ideal component of the nascent Greater Eurasia and suggest a set of 36
+Further, along the way, I argue that the Belt and Road is virtually an ideal component of the nascent Greater Eurasia and suggest a set of institutional arrangements of functional nature at various levels and involving various actors.